-Ohm's Law Resistance Calculator: Calculate Resistance, Voltage & Current (V = I × R)
+Ohm's Law Resistance Calculator: Calculate Resistance from Voltage and Current

 Ohm's Law Resistance Calculator